 If you have small children, it’s time to switch out their toys.
 Do you keep some of them put away in storage so that every few months they have “new” toys?
-If not, time to start. 🙂 Switch their current toys for some of the boxes you put away (or start the process now).
-Or, if you haven’t done it, have a toy swap with friends and then start the process!
+If not, great time to start. 🙂 Switch their current toys for some of the boxes you put away (or start the process now).
+You could have a toy swap with a friend, too!
 But in general, pare down on the toys and reorganize the ones you have.

 Tip #9: Organize the Clothes

-When summer’s coming, I keep 2 – 3 pairs of long pants and 1 – 2 long sleeve shirts for cooler days, and otherwise have the warmer-weather clothes.
+When summer’s coming, I keep 2 – 3 pairs of long pants and 1 – 2 long sleeve shirts for cooler days, and otherwise have warmer-weather clothes.
 When winter’s coming, I keep a handful of t-shirts for layering or warmer days and put the rest of the summer clothes away.
 Not having too much clutter in the drawers really helps.
-There’s little more frustrating with toddlers and preschoolers who are learning to dress themselves than having them repeatedly choose outfits that are too small or seasonally inappropriate!